Construction

 It is anticipated that construction access to the onshore substation site will use the proposed permanent access route, albeit that during construction, a temporary surface may be used.
 This access route will need to be installed early in the construction process.

-The onshore substation building substructures are likely to be composed of steel and cladding materials.
+The onshore substation building substructures are likely to be composed of a steel frame and cladding materials.
 The structural steelwork will be fabricated and prepared off site and delivered to site for construction.

 Prior to the commencement of all of our onshore works, a number of preconstruction surveys and studies will be undertaken to inform the design teams when developing the final design, including: